 Financing and Universal Health Coverage

-Universal health coverage (UHC) is an essential part of the Sustainable Development Goals (SDG) and SDG 3.8 calls for all UN member states to ‘achieve universal health coverage, including financial risk protection, access to quality essential health care services and access to safe, effective, quality and affordable essential medicines and vaccines for all’.
+Countries may want to consider financing for a hepatitis programme within the context of Universal Health Coverage (UHC) and ideally as part of an overall increase in spending on the health budget.
+UHC is an essential part of the Sustainable Development Goals (SDG) and SDG 3.8 calls for all UN member states to ‘achieve universal health coverage, including financial risk protection, access to quality essential health care services and access to safe, effective, quality and affordable essential medicines and vaccines for all’.
 This encompasses three key objectives:

 - Equity: everyone should be able to access healthcare, not just those who can pay